Navigation » List of Schools » Los Angeles City College » Sociology » Soc 001 – Introduction to Sociology » Fall 2019 » Exam 3

 B The top two-thirds of Americans earn about two-thirds of the income.

-D Income earnings are just about evenly divided among all Americans.
+C Income earnings are just about evenly divided among all Americans.

 Question #30

-A The class system has fluid boundaries.
+A The class system is not based on religion.

-B The class system works in democracies.
+B The class system has fluid boundaries.

 Question #31